AI-Malaysia/audio-newsapi-chatbot/README.md

 ## Simple Streamlit app demonstrating LLM interaction with an API

-This is a simple application built using OpenAI Apis, streamlit and LangChain,  the app utilizes the `APIChain` component from LangChain to make external API calls and retrieve data from third-party services.
+This is a simple application built using OpenAI APIs (whisper-1, tts-1, GPT-3.5-turbo-instruct), streamlit and LangChain,  the app utilizes the `APIChain` component from LangChain to make external API calls and retrieve data from News api https://newsapi.org/

 ## Prerequisites